mestauder/C451-Project/Project README.md

 # C451-Project

-Code - See the mydb.
+Code - See the mydb.accdb file to access/view the code for the RentaCar database

+Unit Testing: No units to test at this time.

+Integration Testing: Database has not been integrated into Java yet.

+Data Collection: Nothing to be collected at this time.

+*****

 RentaCar System Application: